“So, do you have any questions for me?”

 If an interview feels like an interrogation with a Q&A section at the end, you’ve got the wrong approach.
 As the interviewer asks questions, follow up with your own.
 By asking clarification questions and truly engaging in what the interviewer is saying, you show the interpersonal and communication skills that management and customer-facing roles often require.

 Interviewers like seeing a candidate who takes the initiative to research a company before an interview.
 A quick google search can provide you with an idea of a property or restaurant’s volume, history, and clientele.
 With this information, you can ask specific questions that will not only give you a deeper understanding of the role but show the interviewer that you took the time to prepare.
 Also, if you’re afraid that you might not remember what questions you want to ask, it’s perfectly fine to bring some notes to the interview.

 Simply showing up to the interview is not enough to convince your interviewer that you are really interested in the position.
-Many employers are wary of going through the interview process and offering you the job if they are unsure of your interest in staying long-term.
-So ask questions about how their business operates, their company culture, and the specific job duties to show that you are putting serious thought into sticking with the company for a while.
+Many employers are wary of going through the interview process and offering a job if they’re not sure a candidate is serious.
+So ask questions to show you’re really considering this as a long term career move.
+Ask about how their business operates, their company culture, and the specific job duties..

 Gives You Direction

 Don’t wait until the end of the interview to ask questions.
-Dig for information specific to the role being discussed early, then you can identify which of your experiences to focus on during the rest of the interview.
-Ask questions like,”What is the most challenging part of this role?” or “How will this role’s success be measured?”.
+Dig for early for role-specific information, then you can identify which of your experiences to focus on during the rest of the interview.
+Ask questions like “What is the most challenging part of this role?” or “How will this role’s success be measured?”.
 This helps you zero in on which skills the interviewer is looking for.

 Informs Your Decisions